szjani/predaddy/README.md

    $aggregateId and $version parameters can be omitted during object construction in ARs.
 Both repository implementations automatically set these values.
  - `Versionable` interface can be implemented in domain objects.
 It can be useful in repositories.
+ - `MessageCallbackClosures` class added to easily create a `MessageCallback` object.

 ### 2.1
  - [Prioritized handlers](https://github.com/szjani/predaddy/tree/2.1/src/predaddy/messagehandling#handler-prioritization) -